Family of L.A. teen fatally shot by sheriff's deputy to receive $3.75 million in settlement

 One of the deputies said that as he chased Weber, the teen turned around, "then reached toward his front right waistband," the summary said.
 "Fearing for his life," the deputy fired at Weber 13 times.

-The Board of Supervisors for the County of Los Angeles recommended on May 2, 2019, that the suit be settled for $3.75 million, and approved the settlement on Tuesday, according to court documents.
-The Board instructed that the money come from the sheriff's department's budget.
+The Board of Supervisors for the County of Los Angeles recommended on May 2, 2019, that the suit be settled for $3.75 million, and approved the settlement Tuesday, according to court documents.
+The board instructed that the money come from the budget of the sheriff's department.

 The suit alleged that after Weber was shot, deputies did not call for medical attention in a timely manner and then kept medical responders from the scene, even though he was "bleeding profusely and had obvious serious injuries."

-Weber's family maintains that the boy was unarmed and "posed no imminent threat of death or serious injury," the suit said.
+Weber's family maintains that the teen was unarmed and "posed no imminent threat of death or serious injury," the suit said.

-Deputies couldn't find the gun they said they saw on Weber, but a Smith & Wesson pistol that witnesses say belonged to the teen was found at a nearby house, according to county officials' summary of the incident.
+Deputies couldn't find the gun they said they saw on Weber, but a Smith & Wesson pistol that witnesses say belonged to the teen was found at a nearby house, according to the summary of the incident.

 A statement released by the Los Angeles Sheriff's Department shortly after the suit was filed said it was "frustrating" the department could not comment on the evidence in the case while it was pending, NBC Los Angeles reported.
 "We have watched as individuals hurl allegations or immediately assume that deputy-involved shootings and the aftermath are signs of police misconduct," the statement said.